 10 Diseases Doctors Miss

 Like Joyce Dixon, millions of Americans spend years suffering from unexplained health problems.
-Here, some of the diseases most often
+Here, some of the diseases most often missed.

 Like Joyce Dixon, millions of Americans spend years suffering from unexplained health problems.
 Here, some of the diseases most often missed: